Fayetteville, New York

 Fayetteville is a village located in Onondaga County, New York, United States.
-As of the 2020 U.S. Census, the village had a population of 4,225.
+As of the 2020 U.S. census, the population was 4,225.
 The village is named after the Marquis de Lafayette, a national hero of both France and the United States.
-It is part of the Syracuse Metropolitan Statistical Area.
+It is part of the Syracuse metropolitan area.

-Fayetteville is located in the town of Manlius and is an eastern suburb of the city of Syracuse.
+Fayetteville is located in the town of Manlius and is an eastern suburb of Syracuse.

 History

+Fayetteville was first settled in 1792, later officially incorporated in 1844.

 The Charles Estabrook Mansion, Genesee Street Hill-Limestone Plaza Historic District, and Levi Snell House are listed on the National Register of Historic Places.

 Geography

 Fayetteville is in Central New York, at the intersection of New York State Route 5 and Route 257, at 43°1′43″N 76°0′15″W (43.028516, -76.004268).

 According to the United States Census Bureau, the village has a total area of 1.7 sqmi, all land.

 Demographics

-As of the census of 2010, there were 4,373 people, 1,912 households, and 1,202 families living in the village.
+As of the census of 2020, there were 4,225 people, 1,885 households, and 1,255 families living in the village.